cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

 =======================

 When you created your users, you probably noticed that the passwords were stored in plain text.
-This is pretty bad from a security point of view, so lets get that fixed.
+This is pretty bad from a security point of view, so let's get that fixed.

 This is also a good time to talk about the model layer in CakePHP.
 In CakePHP,